-If all these avenues have been exhausted, then a debt consolidation mortgage might be right for you.
+If all the available avenues have been exhausted, then a debt consolidation mortgage might be right for you.
 It certainly is one way of reducing your monthly payments if you are struggling to save but it could be difficult to carry out without an experienced remortgage broker in York.